Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Where it falls short: The emotional tagging system is only as reliable as the trader completing it honestly and promptly.
 Most traders fill out this data after the session, from memory, which introduces the same retrospective bias the journal is meant to address.
 There is no real-time component.
 Tradervue tells you what happened; it cannot influence what is happening.

-Who it is genuinely suited for: Traders who want a mature, well-supported platform for post-session review with strong filtering and the ability to share performance with a group or coach.
+Who it is suited for: Traders who want a mature, well-supported platform for post-session review with strong filtering and the ability to share performance with a group or coach.

 Edgewonk